 In this approach, you will follow the same process as before, except you’ll layer two pieces of parchment on top of each other to help further insulate the dough.

-Additionally, you can sprinkle coarse corn (as discussed above) into the pan before you drag in the parchment holding your dough.
-In this way, the corn will not stick to the dough, but it will help further insulate your dough and prevent burning.
+Additionally, you can sprinkle coarse corn (as discussed above) into the pan before you drag it into the parchment holding your dough.
+The corn will not stick to the dough, but it will help further insulate it and prevent burning.

 To prevent burning, remove the dough from the Dutch oven when almost done